Definitive Uganda Safari Guide

 Lake Mburo National Park is the closest safari park of Uganda from kampala -Uganda’s capital.
 This is the best national park for walking safari in Uganda since the park has no known carnivores, a reason its dubbed whispers of the wild.

-With over 400 Mountain gorillas, there 99.9% chances of seeing these giants.
+With over 400 Mountain Gorillas, there 99.9% chances of seeing these giants.
 Mountain gorilla habituation is also only possible in Bwindi Forest.
 Aside from the gorillas, 23 out of the 24 Albertine rift endemic bird species are within Bwindi.
-Learn More

 This is the ultimate hiking destination in Uganda with the highest peak at 5,109 m above sea level.
 Hiking these mountain ranges is strenuous and lasts for about 8 days, however, there are also less tiring hikes that include nature walks and day hikes on the slopes of the mountain.

 Giant Lobelia form the beautiful vegetation of the Mountain slopes.
 The Rwenzori Mountains also host over 70 mammal species, 217 bird species including 19 Albertine rift endemics.
-Hiking or mountain climbing safaris to Uganda can be combined with bird watching tours.
-Learn More
+Hiking or mountain climbing Safaris to Uganda can be combined with bird watching tours.

 Semuliki National Park covers about 220 sq. km and known as the birders paradise because of the special forest bird species within the park.
 The park is host to about 441 bird species and 53 mammals with the famous hot springs.

 Some of the bird species in Semuliki National Park include the Spot-breasted Ibis, Nkulengu Rail, Long-tailed Hawk, Western Bronze-naped Pigeon, Blcak-throated Coucal, White-billed Kingfisher, Piping Hornbill and many more.